roehampton/module-content/computing-and-society/week-02/lab/README.md

 ### Questions

 - Who are the primary users?
-- What are the key values of your project?
+- What are the key values of your project? (mention 3 - 4 points)
 - What methods will you use to reserach and evaluate your solution?